-So, how does blinatumomab (Blincyto[®]) work?
+So, how does blinatumomab (Blincyto®) work?
 Well, it's a bispecific T-cell engager or BiTE, monoclonal antibody therapy that binds to and targets CD19 on our B cells and CD3 on our T cells.
 And this ultimately causes the production of cytolytic proteins, the release of inflammatory cytokines, CT cell proliferation, and ultimately cytotoxicity of these leukemic cells.

 So, it's a very exciting immunotherapy option for our patients.
-It is approved for CD19positive B-cell ALL patients with relapsed and/or refractory disease, as well as patients for consolidation with or without minimal residual disease.
+It is approved for CD19-positive B-cell ALL patients with relapsed and/or refractory disease, as well as patients for consolidation with or without minimal residual disease.

-Blinatumomab Dosing and Administration

-- inuous infusion for 4 weeks, followed by a 2-week break - Short half life (~ 2 hours) Can be prepared as 24-hours, and 168-hour bags After required hospitalization and confirmation of no toxicities, patients can continue treatment outpatient through influsion center or home influsion - emedication with dexamethasone (or prednisone equivalent) require Prior to first does of each cycle Prior to step up does (RR only) Viben restarting therapy after infusion interruption ≥ 4 hours. - Blinatumomab should be given through a dedicated lumen / line with no other medications, fluids, or blood products running through it - Bags may contain overfill, do NOT flush the infusion line when changing bags or finishing an infusion
+Blinatumomab Dosing and Administration Continuous infusion for 4 weeks, followed by a 2-week break - Short half life (- 2 hours) - Can be prepared as 24-hour, 48-hour, and 168-hour bags | - After required hospitation and confirmation on to soutieties, patients can continue treatment outpatient through infusion center or home infusion Premedication with dexamethasone (or predisione equivalent) required: - Prior to first does of each cycle - Prior to first does of each cycle - Prior to sign updoe (Pit and) - When resizing the early site infusion interruption ≥ 4 hours - Blinatumomab should be given through a dedicated fumen / line with no other medications, fluids, or blood products training through it - Bags may contain overfill, do NOT flush the infusion line when changing bags or finishing an infusion